-- 7. REQUIREMENTS FOR INSTALLATION OF AN APPROVED LIQUID FUEL TANK - 7.1.
-Fuel installation - 7.1.1. the tanks for liquid fuel shall be approved according to Part I of this Regulation. - 7.1.2.
-The components of the fuel installation shall be adequately protected by parts of the frame or bodywork against contact with possible obstacles on the ground.
-Such protection shall not be required if the components beneath the vehicle are further from the ground than the part of the frame or bodywork in front of them. - 7.1.3.
+- 8.1.3.
 The pipes and all other parts of the fuel installation shall be accommodated on the vehicle at sites protected to the fullest possible extent.
-Twisting and bending movements, and vibrations of the vehicle's structure or drive unit, shall not subject the components of the fuel installation to friction, compression or any other abnormal stress. - 7.1.4.
-The connections of pliable or flexible pipes with rigid parts of components of the fuel installation shall be so designed and constructed as to remain leak-proof under the various conditions of use of the vehicle, despite twisting and bending movements and despite vibrations of the vehicle's structure or drive unit.

-- 7.1.5.
-If the filler hole is situated on the side of the vehicle, the filler cap shall not, when closed, project beyond the adjacent surfaces of the bodywork. - 7.2.
-Electrical installation - 7.2.1.
+Twisting and bending movements, and vibrations of the vehicle's structure or drive unit, shall not subject the components of the fuel installation to friction, compression or any other abnormal stress. - 8.1.4.
+The connections of pliable or flexible pipes with rigid parts of components of the fuel installation shall be so designed and constructed as to remain leak-proof under the various conditions of use of the vehicle, despite twisting and bending movements and despite vibrations of the vehicle's structure or drive unit. - 8.1.5.
+If the filler hole is situated on the side of the vehicle, the filler cap shall not, when closed, project beyond the adjacent surfaces of the bodywork. - 8.2.
+Electrical installation - 8.2.1.
 Electric wires other than wires accommodated in hollow components shall be attached to the vehicle's structure or walls or partitions near which they lead.
-The points at which they pass through walls or partitions shall be satisfactorily protected to prevent cutting of the insulation. - 7.2.2.
-The electrical installation shall be so designed, constructed and fitted that its components are able to resist the corrosion phenomena to which they are exposed. - 8.
+The points at which they pass through walls or partitions shall be satisfactorily protected to prevent cutting of the insulation. - 8.2.2.
+The electrical installation shall be so designed, constructed and fitted that its components are able to resist the corrosion phenomena to which they are exposed. - 9.
 TESTS ON THE VEHICLE

-In the frontal-impact test against a barrier carried out by the procedure specified in annex 3 to this Regulation, and in the rearend impact test carried out by the procedure specified in annex 4 hereto,
+In the frontal-impact test against a barrier carried out by the procedure specified in annex 3 to this Regulation, in the lateral impact test performed according to the procedure described in annex 4 of Regulation No. 95, 01 series of Amendments, and in the rear-end impact test carried out by the procedure specified in annex 4 hereto,

-- 8.1. no more than a slight leakage of liquid in the fuel installation shall occur on collision; - 8.2. if there is continuous leakage in the fuel installation after the collision, the rate-of leakage must not exceed 30 g/min; if the liquid from the fuel installation mixes with liquids from the other systems, and if the several liquids cannot be easily separated and identified, the continuous leakage shall be evaluated from all the fluids collected; - 8.3. no fire maintained by the fuel shall occur. - 8.4.
-During and after the impacts described in paragraph 8. above, the battery must be kept in position by its securing device. - 8.5.
-At the request of the manufacturer, the frontal impact test set out in annex 3 of this Regulation can be replaced by the test procedure described in annex 3 of Regulation No. 94, 01 series of amendments. - 9.
-MODIFICATIONS OF THE VEHICLE TYPE - 9.1.
-Every modification of the vehicle type shall be notified to the administrative department which approved the vehicle type.
-The department may then either: - 9.1.1. consider that the modifications made are unlikely to have appreciable adverse efforts, and that in any case the vehicle still meets the requirements; or
+- 9.1. no more than a slight leakage of liquid in the fuel installation shall occur on collision; - 9.2. if there is continuous leakage in the fuel installation after the collision, the rate-of leakage must not exceed 30 g/min; if the liquid from the fuel installation mixes with liquids from the other systems, and if the several liquids cannot be easily separated and identified, the continuous leakage shall be evaluated from all the fluids collected; - 9.3. no fire maintained by the fuel shall occur. - 9.4.
+During and after the impacts described in paragraph 9. above, the battery must be kept in position by its securing device. - 9.5.
+At the request of the manufacturer, the frontal collision test set out in annex 3 of this Regulation can be replaced by the test procedure described in annex 3 of Regulation No. 94, 01 series of amendments.